 Another important point to note is that credit freezes only restricts lenders’ access to your credit report.
 It does not in any way monitor your bank or credit card activity.
 So, you still need to keep an eye on those transactions to make sure there is no suspicious activity.

 Many banks will often set up alerts to detect odd spending patterns in your accounts, but you shouldn’t strictly rely on them to keep track of your money.
-Identity thieves opening new accounts and using current accounts are two separate crimes.
+Identity thieves opening new accounts in your name and using current accounts are two separate crimes.
 Therefore, they must be monitored and treated differently.

 How much does it cost to freeze your credit?

 The cost of a credit freeze depends on a few different things but is generally decided by the state in which you live.
-If you’ve already been the victim of identity theft, then the freeze is usually free.
+If you’ve already been the victim of identity theft, then the security freeze is usually free.

 Many states also offer this service for free to seniors over 65 years old.
 Otherwise, the costs typically range between $3 and $10.
 Unfortunately, you have to pay the fee for each individual credit bureau.
 So, realistically the total fees can range anywhere between $9 and $30.